okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 > **Note:** The filter must check an attribute that is _unique_ for all Users in the Service Provider profiles.

-For Okta Integration Network (OIN) integrations, this filter is configured with the help of the assigned Okta App Analyst during the submission process.
+For Okta Integration Network (OIN) integrations, this filter is configured with the help of the assigned Okta App analyst during the submission process.
 Integration submissions are handled through the [OIN Manager](https://oinmanager.okta.com).

 The requests from Okta to the Service Provider are of the form: